 Trout are aggressive in nature as well.
 They are instinctively a predator and like all predators, they take advantage of an injured or fleeing prey.
 They often strike even when not feeding because of their aggressive nature.
 So fishing a streamer plays into the three basic behaviors of trout, aggression, territorial defense, and hunger.

 Two factors come into play when choosing a streamer, size, and color.
 Here in Pennsylvania most of the streams I fish are small and trout range in size from a few inches to over 20″.
 My streamer choice regarding size is generally 10 or 12 which fits this size range of the trout we have.
 So that being said, the fish size will help you decide the size of the streamer.
 The bigger the fish potential the bigger the streamer.

 If the creek is clear then I would say let’s consider the weather.
-Dark and gloomy days, fishing a darker colored pattern is a good choice.
-If it’s a bright, sunny day, try a lighter colored streamer like tan, light grey or white.
+On dark and gloomy days, fishing a darker colored pattern is a good choice.
+If it’s a bright, sunny day, try a lighter-colored streamer like tan, light grey, or white.
 Olive is a good color and effective in a variety of situations.

 My Favorite Go-To Streamers Are The Following:

 Muddler Minnow: The Muddler minnow imitates baitfish or sculpin and it creates vibration with its dense deer hair head as it pushes water during the retrieve.
 It can also be fished as a dry or wet fly.